Accomplishments for Core Goal #2 Intelligence/Information Sharing

 Consistent with the foundation of Governor O’Malley’s homeland security policy, that the homeland security mission must be integrated into the daily operations of departments and agencies, intelligence and information sharing at the state fusion center has been shifted from “terrorism only” to “all crimes.”
 Following are key projects and accomplishments:

-- Beginning in 2008, the MCAC has doubled and maintained the number of personnel at Maryland’s intelligence fusion center, with 27 different state, local, and federal agencies now represented.
-Since 2008, the MCAC has had approximately 80 law enforcement officers and analysts from 27 state, local, and federal agencies on-site, including 11 analysts from the Maryland State Police Homeland Security and Intelligence Division.
+- Beginning in 2008, the MCAC has doubled and maintained the number of personnel at Maryland’s intelligence fusion center, with 33 different state, local, and federal agencies now represented.
+Since 2008, the MCAC has had approximately 87 law enforcement officers and analysts from 33 state, local, and federal agencies on-site, including 11 analysts from the Maryland State Police Homeland Security and Intelligence Division.
 This level of law enforcement agency representation makes the MCAC one of the largest and most diverse intelligence fusion centers in the nation.
+Additionally, the MCAC has renovated their existing space to eliminate cubicles to enable better information sharing between analysts.

 - Producing a Daily Shooting Report on statewide homicides and shootings for law enforcement leadership throughout the State.
 This report includes incident narratives and updates, victim and suspect intelligence, and total YTD figures for homicides, female and juvenile victims, total shooting victims, and aggravated assault victims.